Cyclic sieving phenomena for trees and tree-rooted maps: Tree-rooted planar maps and their cyclic sieving

 Introducing the fractional parts $N=\{\frac {n} {d}\}$ and $B=\{\frac {b} d\}$, this can be rewritten as

-Given that $d$ divides $2n+b$, the number $2N+B$ is an integer, which can only be $0$ or $1$ (because these are the only possible values for $\fl{N+1/d}$).
-If the former case, $N=B=0$, that is, $d$ divides $n$ and $b$, and we are in the third case of~\eqref{eq:17}.
-If $2N+B=1= \fl{N+1/d}$, we have $N=1-1/d$, so that $B=2/d-1$, which forces $d=2$, with $b$ and $n+1$ even.
+Here, the left-hand side does not need taking an integer part since, by assumption, we have $d\mid (2n+b)$.
+Clearly, the only possible values of the right-hand side in the above equation are $0$ or~$1$.
+In the former case, we infer $N=B=0$, that is, we have that $d$ divides~$n$ and~$b$, and we are in the third case of~\eqref{eq:17}.
+If $2N+B=1= \fl{N+\frac 1d}$, we have $N=1-\frac 1d$, so that $B=\frac 2d-1$, which forces $d=2$, with $b$ and $n+1$ even.
 We are then in the second case of~\eqref{eq:17}.
 Consequently, in the fourth case of~\eqref{eq:17}, the value is $0$.

-It is then an easy task to evaluate the left-hand side of~\eqref{eq:17} in the second and third cases, using the simple fact~\eqref{eq:SM}. \end{proof}
+It is then an easy task to evaluate the left-hand side of~\eqref{eq:17} in the second and third case, using the simple fact~\eqref{eq:SM}. \end{proof}

-We can now prove the CS phenomenon for tree-rooted maps with $i+1$ vertices and $j+1$ faces.
+We can now prove the cyclic sieving phenomenon for tree-rooted maps with $i+1$ vertices and $j+1$ faces.

 \begin{proof}[Proof of Theorem~\ref{thm:TMij}.]
+We first note that the expression of the theorem can be written as a product:

+This is a polynomial with non-negative coefficients because this is the case for each of the three factors.

-Let $n=i+j$ be the number of edges in a rooted map of $\TM(i,j)$.
+Let $n=i+j$ be the number of edges in a tree-rooted map of~$\TM(i,j)$.
 We have to prove that

 for all integers $e$.
 It suffices to prove this for values of $e\in \llbracket 0, 2n-1\rrbracket$ equal to $0$ or dividing $2n$.